Lepcha script: History

 Lepcha is derived from the Tibetan script, and may have some Burmese influence.
 According to tradition, it was devised at the beginning of the 18th century by prince Chakdor Namgyal of the Namgyal dynasty of Sikkim, or by scholar Thikúng Men Salóng in the 17th century.
-Early Lepcha manuscripts were written vertically.
-When they were later written horizontally, the letters remained in their new orientations, rotated 90° from their Tibetan prototypes.
-This resulted in an unusual method of writing final consonants.
+Early Lepcha manuscripts were written in vertical columns from top to bottom.
+When they were later written horizontally, the letters were reoriented 90° anticlockwise (compared to their Tibetan prototypes) to maintain their alignment with the direction of writing.
+This resulted in the script's unuusal method of writing final consonants, as conjunct forms (ligatures) became superposed diacritics.

 Typology

-Lepcha is now written horizontally, but the changes in the direction of writing have resulted in a metamorphosis of the eight syllable-final consonants from conjuncts (ligatures) as in Tibetan to superposed diacritics.

 As in most other Brahmic scripts, the short vowel /-a/ is not written; other vowels are written with diacritics before (/-i, -o/), after (/-ā, -u/), or under (/-e/) the initial consonant.
 The length mark, however, is written over the initial, as well as any final consonant diacritic, and fuses with /-o/ and /-u/.
 (When fused as /-ō/, however, it lies below any final consonant.)
 Initial vowels do not have separate letters, but are written with the vowel diacritics on an &-shaped zero-consonant letter.

 There are postposed diacritics for medial /-y-/ and /-r-/, which may be combined (krya).
 For medial /-l-/, however, there are seven dedicated conjunct letters.
 That is, there is a special letter for /kla/ which does not resemble the letter for /ka/.
 (Only /gla/ is written with a straightforward diacritic.)